DominicWatson/dominicwatson.github.io/_posts/2015-02-12-Herding-Cats.markdown

 **Harry**: Yeah, nice thought though.

-In my example, there is certainly freedom of expression - but what is lacking is the protection of ego and the guidance to prevent Jane's comedy suggestion to becoming a negative dead end.
+In my example, there is certainly freedom of expression - but what is lacking is the protection of ego and the guidance to prevent Jane's comedy suggestion from becoming a negative dead end.
 The environment itself has been poisened with the slightest hint of sarcasm and direct personal attack.

 ## The role of facilitator is needed

 People are people.
-Our natural instincts aren't usually best suited to things like [truly listening](https://www.google.com/?q=why humans are terrible listeners).
+Our natural instincts are not usually best suited to things like [truly listening](https://www.google.com/?q=why humans are terrible listeners).
 Group creativity through collaboration requires practiced suppression of these corruptive instincts.
 This is hugely helped by a guiding hand from an impartial, well practiced facilitator who protects the egos of all participants and keeps creative momentum through facilitative intervention *when needed* (again, the PPL example illustrates this brilliantly).

 My first instinct when thinking of how this role is performed online, was to compare the facilitator to a forum or mailing list moderator.
 A second thought has persuaded me that this comparison is flawed.
 Moderation is effectively to do with supression.
 Good moderation will protect the egos of those who the moderated might be abusing; over enthusiastic moderation will tend to flatten the flow of conversation rather than ignite it in the right direction.
-A moderators most likely remit will not be a facilitative one.
+A moderator's most likely remit will not be a facilitative one.

 ## Ask the right question

 Having a long debate over the wrong question is a huge waste of time and energy.
-My trainer for the "Creativity for logical thinkers" observed that she had facilitated on a one day brainstorming in which they spent the entire morning and some of the afternoon deciding on the correct question that they should be answering through their session, such was the importance she placed on this idea.
+My trainer for the "Creativity for logical thinkers" observed that she had facilitated on a one day brainstorming in which they spent the entire morning, and most of the afternoon, deciding on the correct question that they should be answering through their session; such was the importance she placed on this idea.

 We see this time and again in mailing lists, "should we banish profanity from the mailing list?" might be better discussed as "How can we create an empowered community?".
 Indeed that's not a great question either - it might be worth half a day's session figuring out the right one!

 # How can we learn from the offline experts?

-Group creativity is a well studied field of which I am clearly no expert.
+Group creativity is a well studied field in which I am clearly no expert.
 It suprises me a little that there is not more material for the online translation of these well worn ideas (though I may just be not seeing it).
 Does anyone else have an opinion on this?
 Any ideas on how to combat the shortcomings of online community tooling and/or practices?
 A couple of initial thoughts:

 * Establish community *facilitators* as opposed to moderators.
 Ideally, these would be well trained and *impartial*.
 The impartiality being perhaps the hardest thing to come by in a volunteer position and perhaps also the most valuable.
 Hot swap and borrow facilitators between different communities?!